SuperMix: Supervising the Mixing Data Augmentation: Experiments

-{\bf Results on ImageNet} We showcase the effectiveness of the mixed data on ImageNet by distilling the knowledge of ResNet-34 into ResNet-18.
+{\bf Results on ImageNet:} We showcase the effectiveness of the mixed data on ImageNet by distilling the knowledge of ResNet-34 into ResNet-18.
 Table \ref{tab:imgnetresults} presents the results for the distillation on the ImageNet dataset.
-Classifying the data generated by the mixing augmentation methods and labeled by the teacher model consistently outperforms the previous SOTA approach with a significant margin.
-More importantly, in five out of eight experiments of distillation using mixed images, the student outperforms the teacher.
+Using the simple CE method consistently outperforms the previous SOTA approaches.
+In five out of eight experiments of distillation using mixed images, the student outperforms the teacher.
 This demonstrates the scalability and effectiveness of the mixing augmentation for the task of knowledge distillation.
-Moreover, combining distillation with the original distillation objective further enhances the distillation performance and validates the effectiveness of the mixing augmentation for enhancing the performance of other distillation methods.
+Moreover, combining mixed data with the original distillation objective further enhances the distillation performance validating the effectiveness of the mixing augmentation for knowledge transfer in large-scale datasets.